- Prior to discharging dirty ballast, it’s necessary to relinquish time for the ballast to settle to induce a decent oil/water separation.

 - Extreme care and caution is important to stop oil from escaping. though the ODME are going to be operating, the overboard discharge should be closely monitored visually.

-- Agitation of slop tank contents ought to be unbroken to minimum.
+- Agitation of slop tank contents ought to be unbroken to the minimum.

 - Pumping rates should be slow and also the following procedure ought to be followed: